Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/sculpting/tools.rst

    if you are using a :ref:`Graphics Tablet <hardware-tablet>`.
 Strength
    Controls how much each application of the brush affects the model.
-   For example, higher values cause the *Draw* brush to add depth to the model more quickly, and cause the *Smooth* brush to smooth the model more quickly.
+   For example, higher values cause the *SculptDraw* brush to add depth to the model more quickly, and cause the *Smooth* brush to smooth the model more quickly.
    This setting is not available for *Grab*, *Snake Hook*, or *Rotate*.